Master of Music - Berlin University of the Arts/Jazz Institute Berlin (Distinction)

 I have performed in venues in the UK such as the Royal Albert Hall and Birmingham Symphony Hall, at Manchester and London Jazz Festivals, as well as regularly touring in venues across the UK and Europe.
 I have also performed on live radio broadcasts for the BBC, BR Klassik in Germany and Sveriges Radio in Sweden, and in venues around the world such as Konzerthaus Berlin and King Fahad Culture Centre in Saudi Arabia.

 My own music has been supported by the Berlin State Department for Culture and Europe, Initiativ Musik (Germany), Hanns Eisler/University of the Arts (Berlin) and Making Music/Sound and Music/PRSF/BBC (UK).

-Lecturer - Leeds College of Music
+Lecturer in Improvisation and Ensemble Performance - Leeds College of Music

 I believe in a holistic approach to learning, developing important skills in improvisation, composition, sight reading etc. alongside the technique and abilities required to play the instrument.
 I use a growth mindset to encourage students to think outside of the box and develop their abilities in every class.